Christchurch / Otautahi Today

 Eating & drinking

 Whether you're after a five-star dining experience, a great coffee or sliders served to you via a pneumatic tube, Jetsons or Futurama style!
 Christchurch City can cater to your needs.
 Check out our top picks for each of the key surburban areas for dining in Christchurch.

 Where to stay

 It can be more difficult to find accommodation at peak holiday times or during major events.
 We recommend you book your Christchurch City accommodation well in advance of travel.
-There is generally plenty of accommodation available on the outskirts of Christchurch City and across the Canterbury region.
+There is also plenty of accommodation available on the outskirts of Christchurch City and across the Canterbury region.

 What to see & do